Webinar | Cut Fermentation Cost Without Sacrificing Scale-Up 15th May | 12 PM ET: Register Now

 How plant waste and mycelium could eliminate polystyrene packaging

-The company primarily serves cosmetics, personal care, electronics, and fragile goods.
+The company primarily serves the cosmetics, personal care, electronics, and fragile goods industries.
 It plans to expand into food and pharmaceutical packaging.

 Can you explain what S.Lab does and what problem you are solving?

 Julia: We work in the packaging industry, specifically with plant-based packaging made from only two ingredients.
-One is plant waste, like straws left on the fields after harvest.
+One is plant waste, such as straws left in the fields after harvest.
 The second is mycelium, which is a network of mushroom roots with very strong binding properties.
-When we combine them, the mycelium binds all plant particles together into a very strong and reliable material.
+When we combine them, the mycelium binds all plant particles into a very strong, reliable material.

 We are replacing polystyrene or styrofoam used in protective secondary packaging.
-This type of packaging creates a lot of waste and is extremely harmful to the environment, animals, and even humans.
-At the same time, regulations are limiting polystyrene, and companies and consumers are actively looking for better alternatives.
+This type of packaging generates significant waste and is extremely harmful to the environment, animals, and even humans.
+At the same time, regulations are limiting polystyrene use, and companies and consumers are actively seeking better alternatives.

 How is your packaging made, and why doesn’t it require molds?